Photo Tours Frequently Asked Questions

 -- Location, location, location.
 I wouldn't keep returning to a place like this if I thought I needed to go elsewhere to make good bear photos.

 -- Experience shooting this subject.
 I've been visiting the same locations in Alaska for nearly 15 years now; for example, shooting the same grizzly bears, year in and year out.
 I photographed those bears for over 10 years before I ever led a photo tour there.
 I know both the location and the subject extremely well.
 I see a lot of tour operators coming to Alaska, for example, who have spent hardly any time at all shooting these bears, in these locations; a year or 2 at most, if that.
 If you're looking at other bear tour operators, be sure to ask when was the first time they ever headed over to the Alaska peninsula and photographed these brown bears.
-(Note, in 2012 I led an exploratory trip to the Alaska coast, and for 2013 will be returning again for my 2nd time on that particular photo tour).

 --Isolation.
 Part of the joy of nature photography is being out in nature.
 We're not staying at a lodge surrounded by a dozen other guests and tour operators, and other lodges around the corner doing the same thing.